 The great thing about this book is the editors decided to put a photo of the cartoonist next to his work.
 By the way, Christopher Wheeler has a huge site that does that today -- enter and much time will be spent!

 Above: Chon Day always looked like a nice guy, but who would know if they saw him walking down the street that he was a cartoonist draftsman of the first order?
 He looks more like a dentist or an accountant.

 James Stevenson is one to learn from.
 Just look at the verve in those lines.
 Those cops look like they are really working, really feeling the weight.
 A bit more about Mr. Stevenson here.
 He also draws and writes the "Lost and Found in New York" occasional feature for the NY Times.
-Unfortunately, only a few of these are preserved by the NYT online!
-(This one is a favorite.)
-BUT ... there is a LOST AND FOUND IN NEW YORK book that's just terrific.
+Unfortunately, these are not preserved by the NYT online!

 William Steig; I like those photos that look like the subject was too busy/distracted for a formal stand-up-shoot-'em-down portrait.

 Gahan Wilson looks pretty much the same to me now.

 Joe Zeis, another prolific cartoonist that's appeared in this blog before.
 Take a look at this Saturday Evening Post gag cartoon blog entry for a link to more Zeis goodness.

 And here's Lee Lorenz, who would become The New Yorker's cartoon editor.
 A couple of years ago, I had a wonderful experience in current cartoon editor Bob Mankoff's office where he pulled a number of large (because Lorenz works very large with a relatively thick brush) originals so we could look at ho he (Lorenz) draws crowd scenes.
 They're just bops and swirls and lines -- but they completely do the job!